core-unit-bioinformatics/knowledge-base/nextflow-config.md

 -params-file nf-params.json
 ```

-> NOTE: If the workflow exits unsuccessfully, e.g. due to a wrongly specified parameter, you can relaunch this command by adding the `-resume` flag.
+> NOTE: You can direct the pipeline output to any folder using `--outdir your_folder`.
+If the workflow exits unsuccessfully, e.g. due to a wrongly specified parameter, you can relaunch this command by adding the `-resume` flag.

 For debugging, you can allso have a look at the log file `.nextflow.log` or into the `pipeline_info/` folder within your results directory.